rahulmllvrp/tp/docs/UserGuide.md

 - `add` - Removes the person that was added
 - `delete` - Restores the person that was deleted
 - `edit` - Restores the person to their previous state
-- `clear` - Restores all contacts that were cleared
+- `clear` - Restores all contacts and/or parties that were cleared
 - `addp` - Removes the party that was added
 - `editp` - Restores the party to its previous state
 - `deletep` - Restores the party that was deleted